 Reebye, Rajiv N., MD, FRCPC

-Dr. Reebye is a Fellow of the Royal College of Physicians of Canada (FRCPC) and holds a specialist certificate in Physical Medicine and Rehabilitation from the Royal College of Physicians and Surgeons of Canada.
-He is a Clinical Instructor in the department of Medicine at the University of British Columbia.
+Dr. Rajiv Reebye is a Fellow of the Royal College of Physicians of Canada (FRCPC) and holds a specialist certificate in Physical Medicine and Rehabilitation from the Royal College of Physicians and Surgeons of Canada.
+He is a clinical assistant professor in the department of Medicine at the University of British Columbia.

 Dr. Reebye is a staff physician on the outpatient acquired brain injury (ABI) and inpatient and outpatient neuro-musculoskeletal (NMS) programs at GF Strong Rehabilitation Center, Vancouver.